NicoHood/SecureLoader/Readme.md

 * contra: a compromised pc could always say the bootloader is okay
 * pro: you can use it to let the BK owner verify the bootloader (send the response back to the vendor)
 * contra: it is not simple and a compromised pc could fake the email back.

+you (vendor) send the user a firmware, a firmware hash, a new encrypted password, 2 authentification challenges and 1 expected challenge answer.

+  the flashing tool sends the 2 challenges and the bootloader has to answer both. with the 1st you can trust the bootloader if you trust your pc. with the 2nd you can send the answer to the vendor and he can verify this challenge as well.

+Other option via UID (one time only)
+1) enter uid request code in the app, press enter
+2) check the returned code is the good one
+3) add mooltipass user
+4) remember hash

 #### Authenticate the PC to the bootloader
 ~~It also prevents attackers from uploading new firmwares to the device.